breimanntools/aaanalysis/docs/source/index/evaluation.rst

 addressing the unique challenges presented by different machine learning subfields, such as clustering and positive-unlabeled learning.

+The following sections provide more details for each relevant subfield:

 .. toctree::
    :maxdepth: 1